-Price lining refers to offering an array of similar products with different options and prices.
-Automakers may offer a value, standard, and prestige or limited versions of various models.
-Apple introduced a line of iPhones in late 2014 that ranged from the 5s to the 6 Plus.
+- Price lining - Offering an array of similar products with different options and prices. - Automakers may offer a value, standard, and prestige or limited versions of various models. - Apple introduced a line of iPhones in late 2014 that ranged from the 5s to the 6 Plus - Leader pricing -loss leaders - Get into store and upsell! - Bait and switch is a variation which can be illegal in some circumstances.

-Price lining is offering a variety of different models at different prices for different markets.
-The graphic below displays how the Ford Fusion is offered at a range of prices and models.
+Entrepreneurship:

-Leader pricing -loss leaders are offered to try to get the customer into the store and then upsell them!
-Bait and switch is a variation which can be illegal in some circumstances.
+Marketing

-Captive Pricing -give a product away for free or cheap and then sell necessary accessories at a profit.
-Gillette sells razors at a very low margin but sells the blades at a much higher margin.
-Hewlett Packard sells printers at low margins but sells the ink at higher margins.
-Cellular providers will give you the phone at a deep discount but require a pricey and long-term contract for the cellular services.
+Price Lining of Automotive Models.

-Price Bundling - require that the purchaser pay for a bundle of products or services in order to get the product they want.
-Television cable providers such as Verizon FIOS, ComCast, and others often bundle services such as TV cable, internet access, and phone service into one, often (but not always) discounted, price.
+© 2012ff -Jack M. Wilson, Distinguished Professor

-They then bundle the cable channels into bundles that they think will appeal to subscribers -such as sports bundles, movie bundles, and news bundles.
+Pricing Tactics -p3

-Geographic pricing FOB origin (Free on Board or Freight on Board) - The shipping cost from the factory or warehouse is paid by the purchaser.
+- Captive Pricing -give a product away for free or cheap and then sell necessary accessories at a profit. - Gillette sells razors at a very low margin, but sells the blades at a much higher margin. - Hewlett Packard sells printers at low margins but sells the ink at higher margins. - Cellular providers will give you the phone at a deep discount, but require a pricey and long term contract for the cellular services. - Price Bundling require that the purchaser pay for a bundle of products or services in order to get the product they want. - Television cable providers such as Verizon FIOS, ComCast, and others often bundle services such as TV cable, internet access, and phone service into one, often (but not always) discounted, price. - They then bundle the cable channels into bundles that they think will appeal to subscribers -such as sports bundles, movie bundles, and news bundles. - Geographic pricing - FOB origin (Free on Board origin) The shipping cost from the factory or warehouse is paid by the purchaser.
 Ownership of the goods is transferred to the buyer as soon as it leaves the point of origin.
-It can be either the buyer or seller that arranges for the transportation.
-Uniform delivery pricing - (also called postage stamp pricing) - The same price is charged to all.
-Zone pricing - Prices increases as shipping distances increases
+It can be either the buyer or seller that arranges for the transportation. - Uniform delivery pricing (also called postage stamp pricing) The same price is charged to all. - Zone pricing Prices increases as shipping distances increases